soufian2017/FireMe/README.md

 > PS: This tools is not advised for targets that have move than 1K subdomains.
 > It can take alot of time.

+## Working proccess:
+1. Scan for live domains.
+2. Gets all the links and generate intresing ones.
+3. Generates wordlists based on the result of the links.
+4. Checks for probably vulnerable inputs.
+5. Checks for subdomains takeover.
+6. Uses massdns for dumping IPs.
+7. nmap live domains.

 ## Recommendation:
 Use this tool in combination with [projectdiscovery chaos](https://chaos.projectdiscovery.io/#/) tool to gain sometime and skip the subdomains enumeration which can take a really long time for big targets.